climate-analytics-lab/sioc209-2024-sp/README.md

-# Machine Learning for Geo and Environmental Science
+# Deep Learning for Geo and Environmental Science

 Course content and material for SIOC 209